-This article, and the podcast above, are based on a 2011 interview with Tom Niziol, longtime meteorologist-in-charge of the National Weather Service in Buffalo, New York and who joined the Weather Channel in early 2012.
-He told EarthSky that accurate forecsting of lake-effect snow is a challenge cause:
+This article is based on a 2011 interview with Tom Niziol, longtime meteorologist-in-charge of the National Weather Service in Buffalo, New York and who joined the Weather Channel in early 2012.
+He told EarthSky that accurate forecsting of lake-effect snow is a challenge because:

 He said Buffalo, New York on the eastern shore of Lake Erie, is notorious for its lake-effect snowstorms.
 Niziol said cold air moving in from Canada triggers the snowfall.